-Ferdinand has been involved in numerous off the pitch activities including ownership of a record label, launching his own fashion label and also a role as executive producer for a film featuring Danny Dyer called Dead Man Running.
+Since retiring from playing, Ferdinand has been involved in numerous off the pitch activities including ownership of a record label, launching his own fashion label and also a role as executive producer for a film featuring Danny Dyer called Dead Man Running.

 In 2014, Ferdinand released his first book #2sides: Rio Ferdinand – My Autobiography which was critically acclaimed.